erizov/Professor/semester_3/lecture_16_advanced_ml/svm/README.md

 ### Short Description

 Support Vector Machine, a categorization strategy that finds the optimal hyperplane separating classes with maximum margin.
 Addresses text categorization, image recognition, and non-linear categorization with kernel tricks.
 Example: Classifying emails as spam or not by finding the best boundary in high-dimensional feature space.
-Operates by identifying support vectors (critical training examples) that define the optimal separating hyperplane.
+Operates by identifying support vectors (critical development examples) that define the optimal separating hyperplane.

 **Key Characteristics:**
 - **Time Complexity**: Varies